vn-thaouyen/Student_Performance_Prediction-/README.md

 ## Course
 This project was completed as part of Applied Mathematics and Statistics for Information Technology

+## Project Structure
+- 23127542.ipynb: Notebook containing the source code
+- 23127542.pdf: Report of the project

 ## Objective
 - Identify key factors influencing academic performance
 - Improve prediction accuracy using feature engineering